 - Upgrade interior design

-The next post on Sprouting Fam will be about how to take care of your indoor house plants.
-For the most part it is easy.
-But if you don’t have a green thumb, you may tend to overwater or under water.
-To avoid this, a simple browse over the basics of caring for your indoor plants will be very helpful.
+But if you don’t have a green thumb, or you tend to overwater or under water, a review or scan through the basics of caring for your indoor plants would be very helpful.

-Did you know that plants block 5g EMF rays?
+Did you know that house plants help block EMF?

 Thanks for coming by the blog!